 - Crash pad (the more the merrier)

-A lot of the spots are accessible by public transport; although it does take a little while and you will definitely receive some strange looks with the pad you’re carrying.
+A lot of the spots are accessible by public transport; although it does take a little while and you’ll definitely receive some strange looks with the pad you’re carrying.

-All approaches and information regarding locations can be found on www.thecrag.com along with all the climbs and grading.
+All approaches and information regarding locations can be found on The Crag along with all the climbs and grading.

-A lot of crags are situated near/on walking tracks so plenty of non-climbers visit these places.
-A lot of these spots have been around longer than you have been alive and there have been closures so please take care, here are some must-dos for your trip to the crag…
+A lot of outdoor bouldering spots are situated near/on walking tracks so plenty of non-climbers visit these places.
+A lot of these spots have been around longer than you have been alive and there have been closures so please take care.
+Here are some must-dos for your trip to the crag…